micolous/xbox360bb/README.md

 ## Kernels supported ##

-This should build cleanly on Linux 2.6.32 to 4.2.
+This should build cleanly on Linux 3.2.0 to 4.2.
 It should build on later kernels too (but sometimes will need patching if things change).

+If you want compatibility with kernels as early as Linux 2.6.32, please check out the `2.6.32-compat` from the [source repository](https://github.com/micolous/xbox360bb).
+This really isn't recommended.

 I've tested this module on `x86`, `amd64`, and `armhf`.